mhurhangee/promptor/README.md

 # Promptor - AI-tutor slackbot

+An opinionated AI-tutor slackbot.
 Based on [AI SDK Slackbot](https://github.com/vercel-labs/ai-sdk-slackbot).
-See Roadmap for changes.
+See Roadmap for changes and features.

 ## Quick setup